keithalewis/math/vs.md

 and a scalar multiplication $(a, x)\mapsto ax$, $a\in\RR$ and $x\in V$, that satisfy the properties in the above exercises.

-This abstract definition allows us to consider vector spaces other than $\RR^n$ and clarifies essential properties.
+The abstract definition allows us to consider vector spaces other than $\RR^n$ and see essential properties more clearly.

 __Exercise__. _Show $x + x = x$ implies $x = \mb{0}$ if $x$ is an element of a vector space_.